Tiger Balm Side Effects

 Generic name: camphor / menthol topical

 Note: This document contains side effect information about camphor / menthol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Tiger Balm.
+Some dosage forms listed on this page may not apply to the brand name Tiger Balm.

-Applies to camphor / menthol topical: external cream, external gel, external lotion, external ointment, external patch, transdermal patch
+Applies to camphor / menthol topical: external cream, external gel, external lotion, external ointment, external patch, transdermal patch.
+Other dosage forms:

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: